kubernetes-retired/heapster/docs/proposals/old-timer.md

 same types as the model API.
 When the used to retrieve aggregations, Oldtimer will return special data types detailed under the "Return Types" section.

+Oltimer API can be enabled by passing --historical_source with one of the URIs used in the --sink argument.

 ### Paths

 `/api/v1/historical/{prefix}/metrics/`: Returns a list of all available